stanton119/stanton119.github.io/_posts/2021-04-09-lebron-minutes.md

 ---
 layout: post
-title: "NBA - LeBron James plays a lot"
+title: "NBA - How durable is LeBron James?"
 tags: [data]
 color: Yellow
 comments: true
 ---

-# How durable is LeBron James?

 Is this post we look at season data to compare the playing time of LeBron to other players.